kauri-io/Content/java/getting-started-eclipse.md

 }
 ```

+**Note:** Serilization of the JSON-RPC request can raise an `IOException` exception, so you need to handle it.

 ## Result

-The following code shows the entire Java program which connects to an Ethereum node and runs a few JSON-RPC calls.
+The following code shows the entire Java program which connects to an Ethereum node and runs some JSON-RPC calls.

 ```java
 //Main.java